supertokens/blog/content/what-is-ldap/index.md

 ---
-title: Demystifying HTTP Error Codes 401 vs 403
+title: What is LDAP & How does it work?
-date: "2023-09-01"
+date: "2023-09-04"
-description: "In this blog we will go over the http protocol error codes 401 and 403 and describe when is it appropriate to use each of them."
+description: "In workforce identity and B2B flows, LDAP is main protocol used to interact with directory services that store user identity and device information.
+In this blog post we take a look at LDAP and how it works."
-cover: "http-error-codes-401-vs-403.png"
+cover: "what-is-ldap.png"
 category: "programming"
 author: "Joel Coutinho"
 ---